florian101010/NAS-Docker-Backup-rsync/README.md

 ## 🙏 Acknowledgments

-- Tested and optimized for UGREEN NAS DXP2800
+- Optimized for UGREEN NAS and tested on DXP2800
 - Compatible with Synology, QNAP, and custom Linux NAS systems
 - Community feedback and security analysis contributions